Fairfield Methodist Schools

 Fairfield Methodist School (Primary) and Fairfield Methodist School (Secondary) are two schools located on Dover Road, Singapore.
 Founded in 1888 as the Telok Ayer Girls School, they are among the oldest primary and secondary schools in Singapore.
 Their current premises are at the neighbourhood of Dover in Queenstown, Central Singapore.

 History

 Background

 In 1886, Reverend William F. Oldham, the first Methodist missionary in Singapore, appealed to the Woman's Foreign Missionary Society in Minneapolis, Minnesota, United States to set up a girls' school in Singapore.

-Sophia Blackmore, a 32-year-old Australian missionary from the Methodist Women's Foreign Missionary Society, had just established her first school in Singapore.
+Sophia Blackmore, a 32-year-old Australian missionary from the society, had just established her first school in Singapore.
 Meanwhile, several influential Chinese families were persuading her to teach their daughters.
 A widow later offered Blackmore her home along Cross Street for teaching.

-In August 1888, the Telok Ayer Girls School began with just eight Peranakan girls.
+In August 1888, the Telok Ayer Girls School was established with eight Peranakan girls attending it.